srizmi/AivenCloud/README.md

 To start the ConsumerApp, please switch to the bin folder and  execute run_consumer.sh.
 The my-consumer-env is sourced in to make the OS environment variables available to the ConsumerApp.

 ### Testing
 In the bin folder, you'll find send_signup_request.sh file which uses **curl** to send a test message to the ProducerApp http listener.
+This sets things in motion.